vgrafe/nextjs-auth0-hasura/README.md

 - The profile page won't display user data initially.
 I am shrugging this one off as my goal here is to demonstrate consuming Hasura's gql endpoint and only rely on auth0's idToken to do so.
 - I can't find out how to seamlessly pass the token via cookies as suggested from [Apollo's](https://github.com/apollographql/apollo-client/issues/4455) [documentation](https://github.com/apollographql/apollo-client/issues/4190) and [issues](https://github.com/apollographql/apollo-client/issues/41900).
 The current workaround is to set cookie manually after auth, but it's ugly and feels unnecessary when if should be provided out of the box by Apollo.
+- the idToken is set/get in a cookie with `js-cookie` in order to add to the headers for calls to hasura (look for all the "TODO remove when cookie solution found" comments).
+It should be handled out of the box by `nextjs-auth0`, so this might be a mistake/overlook of mine.
+- login is janky when using a social button.
+I don't have much time to troubleshoot this either.

 ## Setup